Flashback (narrative): Television

-In the Disney Channel series Phineas and Ferb, flashbacks and flash forwards often appear.
-In several episodes, the main antagonist Dr. Doofenshmirtz uses flashbacks as a way to explain his past.
-A gag in the episode "Doof Dynasty" notes that, when a character explains his or her past, their body ripples (referencing the "ripple effect" which starts a flashback in other media).
-The whole episode "Act Your Age" is a flash-forward of the characters as teenagers.
-Several other episodes also feature flashbacks of the main characters' ancestors who, as a running gag, always seem to look like the main characters with slight variations in clothing, but the exact same mannerisms and voices.
+The Disney Channel series Phineas and Ferb has many flashbacks and flashforwards.
+In several episodes, the main antagonist, Dr. Doofenshmirtz, uses flashbacks to explain his past.
+A gag in the episode "Doof Dynasty" notes that, when a character explains their past, their body ripples (referencing the "ripple effect" which starts a flashback in other media).
+The whole episode "Act Your Age" is a flashforward of the characters as teenagers.
+Several other episodes also feature flashbacks of the main characters' ancestors who, as a running gag, always seem to look like the main characters with slight variations in clothing, but the same mannerisms and voices.

 (Northern Exposure episode "Cicely" used a similar device, with the main cast playing unrelated characters of 84 years before, at the founding of the village.)

 Breaking Bad and its spinoff Better Call Saul frequently employ flashbacks, most often in the form of the cold open.
-While many of the flashbacks take place years before the events of each series, there are also cases in which new scenes set during previous episodes are shown, such as Breaking Bads "Más" and "Ozymandias," whose openings are set during the show's pilot.
+While many of the flashbacks take place years before the events of each series, some are new scenes set during previous episodes, such as Breaking Bads "Más" and "Ozymandias," whose openings are set during the show's pilot.
 The final three episodes of Better Call Saul, set in the post-Breaking Bad timeline, also include flashbacks taking place both between and during the two series' time frames.

 The 2D hand-drawn animated show Rapunzel's Tangled Adventure (known as Tangled: The Series during its first season) began showing flashbacks set a quarter of a century ago in the Dark Kingdom, where the heavenly Moonstone resides within for hundreds of years in the second season's premiere "Beyond the Walls of Corona", "Rapunzel and the Great Tree" and the finale "Destinies Collide."